matfantinel/fantinel.dev/cms/articles/2023-06-16-iron-maiden-killers-concept-album.md

 In this song, the Wrathchild is still suffering the consequences of the Murder in the Rue Morgue.
 They claim their mind is confused (which makes sense because of DID).

 Another **really** interesting line is when he says he "never had no trouble before this all began".
 Usually cases of DID occur because the mind is trying to protect itself from the trauma.
-So, it makes sense that this personality feels like it never had any trouble before, as it ///doesn't remember any of the trauma///.
+So, it makes sense that this personality feels like it never had any trouble before, as it ==doesn't remember any of the trauma==.
 All the bottled up anger was instead channeled into the _killer_ personality.

 > They say I killed a woman, they know it isn't true
 >